GILBERT ANALYTICS | THE GOLD GAP INDEX

 >5 g/t: $296/oz

-These are empirical values — actual averages from our 14 Core M&A transactions.
-We sorted every transaction by deposit grade.
-Assets below 2 g/t (10 transactions) were acquired at an average of $96/oz.
-Assets above 5 g/t (4 transactions) were acquired at an average of $296/oz.
+These are empirical values — actual averages from Core Tier-1 M&A transactions, sorted by deposit grade.
+Assets below 2 g/t were acquired at an average of $102/oz.
+Assets above 5 g/t were acquired at an average of $296/oz.
 These are not modeled or theoretical — they reflect what acquirers actually paid.
-The lines give you a real-world frame of reference: if a company trades below $96/oz, the market is pricing it below what acquirers have historically paid even for the cheapest, lowest-grade assets.
+If a company trades below $102/oz, the market is pricing it below what acquirers have historically paid even for the cheapest, lowest-grade assets in the database.

 Doesn’t the Gold Gap Index ignore grade?